barumau/pandunia/fra/pandunia-fra.md

 a ke - où
 a line - en ligne
 a long - loin
-a longe dure - longtemps
+a long dure - longtemps
 a misal - par exemple
 a retre - en arrière
 a vere - vraiment